Shanice van de Sanden

-Shanice Janice van de Sanden (born 2 October 1992) is a Dutch professional footballer who plays as a forward for Women's Super League club Liverpool and the Netherlands national team.
+Shanice Janice van de Sanden (born 2 October 1992) is a Dutch professional footballer who plays as a forward for Liga MX Femenil club Toluca and the Netherlands national team.

 Club career

 Her career started at amateur club VVIJ in IJsselstein, before moving to FC Utrecht in 2008 where she also played for its farm team SV Saestum.

 In May 2010, she moved to SC Heerenveen, where she played for one season before joining FC Twente in May 2011.

 After four and a half seasons at FC Twente, she signed with Liverpool of the English WSL1 on 4 February 2016.

 On 29 August 2017, after two seasons at Liverpool where she played a total of 28 matches (in all competitions), she moved to France and joined Division 1 Féminine club Olympique Lyonnais.

 In September 2020 it was announced that Van de Sanden would be moving to Germany to play for Wolfsburg with immediate effect.

 On 16 July 2022, Van de Sanden rejoined Liverpool.